-The site clearing activities and construction activities (involving fill materials, brick and concreting work) would result in emissions of dust and noise, discharge of sanitary waste water and potential littering from labour quarters during a short phase of around 6 months and has a potential to contribute to additional nuisance levels for the community and households located immediately adjacent to site.
-The main habitation (tola) of Bhagabandh village is located immediately adjacent to the site, however no significant health related impacts are expected as interaction with community will be kept to minimum.
+The site clearing activities and construction activities (site clearance, involving fill materials, brick and concreting work and removal of C&D waste) would result in emissions of dust and noise, discharge of sanitary waste water and potential littering from labour quarters for around 12 months and has a potential to contribute to additional nuisance levels for the community and households located immediately adjacent to site.
+However, there is no fence line community present and nearest habitation with respect to the project site is at 190 m of Modibandh village.
+Therefore, no significant health related impacts are expected on the communities in the area.
 The increase in vehicular movements as a result of plying of construction vehicles on the adjoining highway and the site access road would add to the risk of accidents in which local villagers may be involved.

-In addition, the operational GSS project would have incoming and outgoing transmission lines (132KV), house transformers and associated equipment, which has the potential to create electro-magnetic fields (EMF).
+In addition, the GSS project would have incoming and outgoing transmission lines (132KV), house transformers and associated equipment that has the potential to create electro-magnetic fields (EMF).
 Although there is a public concern over the potential health effects associated with the exposure to EMF, empirical data is insufficient to demonstrate adverse health impacts from typical EMF levels originating from high voltage power lines and substation equipment.
-Considering good construction practices and planned embedded measures for mitigating these impacts, the overall significance of community health and safety impacts can be rated as minor.
+Considering good construction practices and planned embedded measures for mitigating these impacts, the overall significance of community health and safety impacts can be rated to be minor.

-6.1.9 Occupational, Health and Safety
+6.1.10 Occupational, Health and Safety

-During the peak construction phase of the project, about 50 workers would be involved in construction related activities, some of which are inherently unsafe, unless adequate precautions and safeguards are adopted by the workers and construction site contractors.
-Safety issues related to construction of the GSS may involve physical hazards like working at height, exposure to heat, particulate matter, noise and vibration, collision with vehicles/moving equipment; exposure to electrical hazards; exposure to chemicals hazards

-(both inhalation and physical contact) like organic solvent vapours, reactive and toxic chemicals (acids's, bases, insecticides, etc.).
-Such occupational hazards would vary with the nature of work undertaken by the workmen, as they may be employed by different contractors responsible for doing a particular component of the work.
+During construction phase of the project, about 50 workers would be involved in construction related activities, some of which are inherently unsafe, unless adequate precautions and safeguards are adopted by the workers and construction site contractors.
+Safety issues related to construction of the GSS at Sarath may involve physical hazards like working at height, exposure to heat, particulate matter, noise and vibration, collision with vehicles/moving equipment; exposure to electrical hazards; exposure to chemicals hazards (both inhalation and physical contact) like organic solvent vapours, reactive and toxic chemicals (acid, bases, insecticides, etc.).
+Such occupation hazards would vary with the nature of work undertaken by the workmen, as they may employed by different contractors responsible for doing a particular component of the work.

-The construction work would involve several contractors who in turn would engage different workers having varied skillsets.
+The construction work would involve several contractors who in turn would engage different labours having varied skillsets.
 The duration and extent for most workmen is expected to extend for a few months and the occurrence of any accidents and consequent injuries/fatalities will lead to adverse impacts that could range from loss of productive time to loss of livelihoods (of workmen).
 If local workers are hired, they may not have appropriate training for adopting a safety culture expected at an industrial construction site - so receptor sensitivity may be anticipated to be high.
-There is also a possibility of legal non-compliance which may lead to temporary stoppage of work affecting construction schedules.
+There is also a possibility of legal non-compliance, which may lead to temporary stoppage of work affecting construction schedules.
 Hence, the receptor sensitivity is high.
 Overall, the impact significance for occupational health and safety can be considered moderate.